 Once your leads share their contact info, they’ll expect to get that valuable piece of content that was promised in exchange.
 No matter what kind of format you decided to use for your downloadable content, you need to make sure that the information, the design and writing quality are top-level.

-UCC’s digital prospectus is a good example of an asset that is valuable enough to exchange for contact info:
+UCC’s digital prospectus is a good example of university content marketing asset that is valuable enough to exchange for contact info:

 UCC’s prospectus has an unassuming but pleasant design that brings out the school’s colours.
 It’s also very easy to browse even though it’s in a digital format.